letsencrypt/acme-spec/draft-barnes-acme.md

 Each ACME function is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages.
 Use of HTTPS is REQUIRED.
 Clients SHOULD support HTTP public key pinning {{RFC7469}}, and servers SHOULD emit pinning headers.
-Each subsection below describes the message formats used by the function, and the order in which messages are sent.
+Each subsection of {{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.

 All ACME requests with a non-empty body MUST encapsulate the body in a JWS object, signed using the account key pair.
 The server MUST verify the JWS